-The coronavirus pandemic has taken its toll on the world for the past year and a half, but it has brought some interesting social issues to light, including the importance of mental health and innovative uses for technology.
-As the world shifted online at the height of the pandemic, dating app usage skyrocketed:
+The coronavirus pandemic has made many long-lasting impacts, including changing the way we interact and socialize.
+Although we are getting back to a more “normal” lifestyle, there still seems to be a steady rise in dating app usage and it has brought some interesting social issues to light, including the importance of mental health and innovative uses for technology.
+As the world shifted online at the height of the pandemic, the usage of dating apps skyrocketed:

 - Tinder recorded 300 billion swipes in 1 day

 - Bumble video call feature usage increased 70%

 Apps offer plenty of possible connections, but this can have a negative effect on mental health.
 A survey found that nearly half of those with existing mood disorders experienced worsening depression due to online dating.
 People who are seeking approval and are emotionally frail are more at risk of experiencing negative impacts.
 Even those without pre-existing mental illness can still be affected.